mrmcsoftware/GithubTool/README.md

   - Click the **User** button to view information about the user (including the user's repositories).
 For this, in the top-left text input box, you can either specify only the username or both the username and repository name (as you would for the Contents button, etc.).
+You can also specify the user id number preceded by an **`@`** symbol.
 In the user information box, you can click on the Followers data to get a list of followers,  Similarly, you can click on the Followings data (if present) to get a list of users the user follows.
 Click the **Get Organizations** button to get a list of organizations